skylerdev/McWiki/README.md

 bookmode: defaults to true.
 If false, displays in chat instead of book.<br>
 language: source language to retrieve articles from. eg: 'es' or 'de'<br>
 cutoff: amount of p elements to display.
 Default: 5.<br>
-customsite: url of an unofficial custom wiki-like page to display.
+customsite: url of an unofficial custom wiki-like page to display. <br>
+format: customize the display formatting of elements using json if so desired.

 ## Acknowledgements